7 Steps for Setting Boundaries with Kids

 Taken from Boundaries with Kids by Dr. Henry Cloud and Dr. John Townsend.
 Published by Zondervan © 1998.

 I raised three children as a single mother before I remarried.
 I have experienced the potholes, pests, and perils of being the single head-of-household.
 As an educator in regular and special education for twenty years I know a great deal about child development and how to handle kids.
-I am the founder of SMORE for Women, a nonprofit whose goal is Single Moms, Overjoyed, Rejuvenated, and Empowered.
+I am the founder of Single Moms EmpowerEd, a nonprofit whose goal is to support singlemoms while they earn a degree tjat leads to employment.
 I'm a Certified Professional Coach and my stories have been published in several books and magazines.
-My book, Living Learning Loving is available on Amazon.
+My book, Living Learning Loving is available on Barnes & Noble and Amazon.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.